 NFC: Seattle Seahawks (West), San Francisco 49ers (West), Green Bay Packers (North), New Orleans Saints (South), Philadelphia Eagles (East) and Chicago Bears (North).

-It’s interesting to see some of the differences between the NFL Futures and the NFL Playoff Odds, as you would think that teams would have similar rankings for both.
-In fact the Arizona Cardinals are tied for the 23rd-best odds to make the playoffs, yet they have the 11th best odds of winning the Super Bowl.
+It’s also interesting to compare some of the differences between the preseason NFL Futures and the NFL Playoff Odds, as you would think that teams would have similar rankings for both.
+However, the Arizona Cardinals were tied for the 23rd-best odds to make the playoffs but had the 11th-best odds of winning the Super Bowl.
 This indicates that oddsmakers believed that Arizona was an exceptionally talented team, but questioned whether they could overcome the tough schedule that comes with playing in a loaded NFC West.

 Who do you think will make the NFL playoffs?
-Which teams are being undervalued by oddsmakers?
+Are any teams are being undervalued by oddsmakers?
 Please leave any thoughts or questions in the comment section below and don’t forget to visit our free NFL odds page for the latest lines and public betting trends.